numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs.md

 ## The logic behind PageItemScraper.IsThresholdConditionMet()

-During an exploration and while evaluating the content of a `Page`, the `PageItemScraper.IsThresholdConditionMet()` method establishes if the `ThresholdDate` condition is met and the exploration should stop there, or if the exploration should continue.
+During an exploration and while evaluating the content of a `Page`, the `PageItemScraper.IsThresholdConditionMet()` method establishes if the `ThresholdDate` condition is met and the exploration should stop (`true` case), or if the exploration should continue (`false` case).

 Since the logic is a not immediate to understand, I'll show how it works by using an example.